Crystal Springs

 Description:

-The Crystal Springs trail segment begins at the Crystal Springs Campground pavilion on Crystal Springs Rd., travels across Little Bear Mountain, and terminates, at least for 2011, at Little Bear Creek at the base of Big Bear Mountain.
-Little Bear Mountain is very, very steep making this trail segment the most challenging section of the Lake Ouachita Vista Trail.
-The canopy permits more light than most of the other trail segments and, above the six severe switchbacks, there is no canopy.
 Two major creeks are traversed via Boulder Fords, a feature unique to the LOViT.
-Despite the difficulty, the Crystal Springs Trail segment offers a peek at a campground beach where the laughter of swimming children echoes through the trees and, as the trail climbs, it offers unprecedented views of valleys and creeks and a nice cascade waterfall near the termination.
+Despite the difficulty, the Crystal Springs Trail segment offers a peek at a campground beach where the laughter of swimming children echoes through the trees and, as the Trail climbs, it offers unprecedented views of valleys and creeks and a nice cascade waterfall near the termination.
 Cone flowers and coreopsis abound in the Spring.

-Take food and plenty of water.
-This is a long walk with no takeouts.
+Take food and plenty of water!

 Surrounding Area: